 - 3.14.1.
-Reference AFI 11-214, Air Operations Rules and Procedures and AFTTP 3-3.F-15E.
-The Heads Up Display (HUD) will be recorded during g-awareness exercises with hot mic in both cockpits.
-(T-1). - 3.14.2.
+G-awareness exercises will be accomplished IAW AFI 11-214, Air Operations Rules and Procedures.
+The Heads Up Display (HUD) will be recorded during G-awareness exercises with hot mic in both cockpits. - 3.14.2.
 During maneuver execution use visual lookout and briefed formation contracts as primary means to ensure aircraft deconfliction.
-(T-1).
-Use onboard systems (i.e., Flight Data Link [FDL]) only as an aid to situational awareness. - 3.14.3.
-Do not use g-awareness turns for systems checks or other items that detract from the intended purpose. - 3.14.4.
-Flight leads will ensure the airspace intended for conducting the g-awareness exercise is free from potential traffic conflicts.
-(T-1).
+Use onboard systems (i.e. FDL) only as an aid to situational awareness.

+- 3.14.3.
+Do not use G-awareness turns for systems checks or other items that detract from the intended purpose. - 3.14.4.
+Flight leads will ensure the airspace intended for conducting the G-awareness exercise is free from potential traffic conflicts.
 Use Air Traffic Control (ATC) services to the maximum extent practical to aid in clearing the airspace.
-(T-1).
-Conduct the g-awareness exercise in the following airspace with preference to the order as listed: - 3.14.4.1.
-SUA (e.g., Restricted or Warning areas, ATC Assigned Airspace, Military Operating Areas [MOA], or MAJCOM-approved large-scale exercise and special mission areas).
-(USAFE-AFAFRICA: Consider SUA as anytime the aircraft is under Basic, Traffic, or Deconfliction Service) (T-1). - 3.14.4.2.
-Above 10,000 feet MSL outside of SUA.
-(T-1). - 3.14.4.3.
-Inside the confines of MTRs and above 5000 feet AGL.
-(T-1). - 3.14.4.4.
-Below 10,000 feet MSL outside of SUA (no lower than 500 feet above aircrew Low Altitude Training (LOWAT) Category).
-(T-1).
+Conduct the G-awareness exercise in the following airspace with preference to the order as listed (USAFE: Consider SUA as anytime the aircraft is under Basic, Traffic, or Deconfliction Service): - 3.14.4.1.
+SUA (e.g. Restricted or Warning areas, ATC Assigned Airspace [ATCAA], Military Operating Areas [MOA], or MAJCOM-approved large-scale exercise and special mission areas). - 3.14.4.2.
+Above 10,000 feet MSL outside of SUA. - 3.14.4.3.
+Inside the confines of MTRs and above 5,000 feet AGL. - 3.14.4.4.
+Below 10,000 feet MSL outside of SUA.